RazerMS/Shopping-Cart-Plugins-RazerMS_Magento/README.md

 - Save the advance Disabled Module Output

-- Now, under SALES menu, click on the Payment Methods
+- Now, under SALES menu (at the sidebar), click on the Payment Methods.

 - Under panel MOLPay payment method.
 Again, please ensure it's on enable state.
 Insert the MOLPay Merchant ID and MOLPay Verify Key and also change New order status to `pending`.
 Then save the config